-I'm proud to have the support of the North Carolina Association of Educators
+I was proud to have the support of the North Carolina Association of Educators during my 2014 campaign

 Every child deserves a great public education.
-That means small classrooms, world-class teachers, and freedom from burdensome testing.
+That means small class size, world-class teachers, and freedom from burdensome testing.

 Gale Adcock is the commonsense leader that we need in the General Assembly.